akawa777/Dagent/README.md

 # Dagent
 Simple microORM for .NET.

+Features are as follows:

+1. Easy
+2. Faster
+3. Free

 Works with SQL Server, MySQL, and SQLite.
 ## Simple Code
 Data manipulation is possible with a simple code.